Contrary to a popular myth, you don’t need to live in France to successfully learn French.

 So, think about what you like to read in your native language and look for similar texts in French.

 Remember that these don’t have to be “intellectual” books or articles, if that’s not what you like.
 Read a French celebrity gossip magazine, a French romance novel, or French comic books if those are what you like.
 Whatever you choose, you’ll be practicing and learning French.

 In addition to reading something you enjoy, you need to find the sweet spot between content that’s too easy and content that’s too complicated.

-Choose something too easy and you won’t make any progress, choose something too complicated and you’ll quickly give up.
+Choose something too easy and you won’t make any progress, but choose something too complicated and you’ll quickly give up.

-You’re also more likely to enjoy reading, because you’ll feel a sense of progress.
+You’re also more likely to enjoy reading because you’ll feel a sense of progress.

 That’s why I highly recommend you to use tools like Readlang that make reading French much more enjoyable.

 4 Tools that make reading in French easier